 He is a member of Australasian Society for Biomaterials and Tissue Engineering, American Chemical Society, and a Fellow of Royal Chemical Society (by invitation).
 He is on the editorial boards of 15 journals, the Founder Editor-in-Chief of Biomaterials and Tissue Engineering, and an Associate Editor of The Open Biomedical Engineering Journal.

 Traian was made a Fellow of Royal Australian Chemical Institute (RACI) in 1992 and received the RACI Polymer Division Citation in 1993 and the RACI Applied Research Medal in 1999.

-Traian’s main research interests include polymer science, hydrogels, ophthalmic biomaterials, tissue engineering of the eye, supramolecular polymers, and sustained drug release.
+Traian’s main research interests include polymer science, hydrogels, ophthalmic biomaterials, tissue engineering of the eye, supramolecular polymers, surgical adhesives, and UV medicine.
 His work and publications contributed seminally to several areas such as biomaterials and biocompatibility, development of hydrophilic sponges, artificial cornea, and artificial vitreous.

-He is the inventor of the AlphaCor™ artificial cornea, and the AlphaSphere™ orbital implant, both in current clinical practice.
+Traian is the inventor of the AlphaCor™ artificial cornea, and the AlphaSphere™ orbital implant, both in clinical practice.
 He and his colleagues at QEI have been the first to use silk proteins as biomaterials in ophthalmic tissue engineering.

-Traian’s activity has resulted to date in about 180 journal articles and book chapters, the same number of conference presentations, and 13 patents; he is currently editing his third book on ophthalmic biomaterials.
-Since 1987, he has obtained over AU$13 million in research funding and has supervised 14 doctoral students.
+Traian’s activity has resulted to date in about 200 journal articles and book chapters, the same number of conference presentations, and 17 patents; He has edited 3 books on ophthalmic biomaterials.
+Since 1987, he has obtained over AU$14 million in research funding and has supervised 15 doctoral students and 28 undergraduate students.

 Professor Chirila has been invited to present lectures in China, USA, Japan, Romania, Italy, France, Switzerland, Korea, Germany and The Netherlands.